 First and foremost, it is easiest to get a good polish on silver and glassware if you buff them when they are freshly washed, mostly dry, and STILL WARM from the washing water.

 Secondly, the best cloth for polishing is one that will not leave lint on the glasses.
 Micro fiber is good here, but I prefer an old fashioned cotton or linen flour sack.
 Your polishing cloth should also be large enough that you can cover both of your hands and the item you are polishing can move freely within it.
 If your cloth is puny, that is ok, just grab a second one.
 The important thing is that your pesky fingertips are covered, and that the polishee can move freely between your clothed hands.

 Now, we begin.

 Swath your hands with the polishing cloth (or cloths), and hold the item in your non-dominant hand– i.e. if you are right handed, hold the item in your left hand.
 Create a “lobster claw” around the item to be polished by placing it between your thumb and four fingers.
 Buff in firm circular strokes until spots are removed.

 If some spots are stubborn, you can soften them by holding the spotted bit over a glass of steaming hot water and allowing the steam to cloud the glass or silver for a moment.
 Polish that section quickly; the spots should lift easily.

-When polishing the bowl of stemmed glasses, be careful to hold the glass hear the base of thebowl, NOT the foot of the stem. that is a surefire way to break the stem off a glass.
+When polishing the bowl of stemmed glasses, be careful to hold the glass near the base of the bowl, NOT the foot of the stem.
+That is a surefire way to break the stem off a glass.

 If you get in the habit of polishing your glasses and silver as soon they are washed, you’ll always have a sparkling glass for your sparkling wine 😉